European Space Agency: Crew vehicles

 In June 2006, ESA member states granted 15 million to the Crew Space Transportation System (CSTS) study, a two-year study to design a spacecraft capable of going beyond Low-Earth orbit based on the current Soyuz design.
 This project was pursued with Roskosmos instead of the cancelled Kliper proposal.
 A decision on the actual implementation and construction of the CSTS spacecraft was contemplated for 2008.

-In mid-2009 EADS Astrium was awarded a €21 million study into designing a crew vehicle based on the European ATV which is believed to now be the basis of the Advanced Crew Transportation System design.
+In mid-2009 EADS Astrium was awarded a €21 million study into designing a crew vehicle based on the European ATV which was believed to be the basis of the Advanced Crew Transportation System design.
+Neither of these projects was pursued further in the 2010s.

 In November 2012, ESA decided to join NASA's Orion programme.
-The ATV would form the basis of a propulsion unit for NASA's new crewed spacecraft.
-ESA may also seek to work with NASA on Orion's launch system as well in order to secure a seat on the spacecraft for its own astronauts.
+The ATV would form the basis of the European Service Module (ESM) for NASA's new crewed spacecraft.
+ESA may also seek to work with NASA on Orion's launch system as well to secure a seat on the spacecraft for its own astronauts.
+The complete Orion with ESM flew on its first mission to Lunar orbit in 2022.

-In September 2014, ESA signed an agreement with Sierra Nevada Corporation for co-operation in Dream Chaser project.
-Further studies on the Dream Chaser for European Utilization or DC4EU project were funded, including the feasibility of launching a Europeanised Dream Chaser onboard Ariane 5.
+In September 2014, the ESA signed an agreement with Sierra Nevada Corporation for co-operation in Dream Chaser project.
+Further studies on the Dream Chaser for European Use or DC4EU project were funded, including the feasibility of launching a Europeanised Dream Chaser onboard Ariane 5.